Jewish–Ukrainian relations in Eastern Galicia: Under Austria (later Austria-Hungary) during 1795–1918

+Thus, while in the first election of 1873, Jewish assimilationists and Conservatives with pro-German views formed a joint bloc with Ukrainians, in the elections of 1879 and 1885 Jews formed an alliance with Poles.
+Jewish candidates ran on Polish lists and entered the Polish Circle in parliament.
+In the 1907 elections, Jews, specifically Zionists, after introduction of the universal manhood suffrage, allied themselves again with the Ukrainians.
+As a result, the Ukrainian national movement in Galicia opposed the Jews as allies of the Polish nobility.

-In spite of the positive political cooperation between the two communities, conflicts existed due to economic competition.
+Another pattern of conflicts was the economic competition.
 During the mid to late nineteenth century, Ukrainian community organizations created cooperatives and credit unions in which Ukrainians (mostly peasants) pooled their resources to buy and sell products collectively, without middlemen, and to obtain loans at low interest.
 Because the professions of moneylending and shopkeeping had traditionally been Jewish vocations in Galicia, the cooperative movement – whose focus was on keeping Ukrainian capital within the Ukrainian community – also created considerable financial hardship for the local Jewish community, by eliminating many Jewish jobs.
 The financial hardship caused antagonism between the two communities and was a cause for Jewish emigration from Galicia.

 To an extent, increasing Ukrainian nationalism also contributed to greater self-awareness among the Jews of Galicia and served as an example for Jews adopting a nationalist or Zionist self-identification.